 Why WhatsApp Collaborates with WhatsApp Business Partners

 Before 2022, businesses could only apply for a WhatsApp API account through a WhatsApp BSP.
-WhatsApp's decision to not offer its API directly to most companies stems from two priorities.
+WhatsApp's decision not to offer its API directly to most companies stems from two priorities.

 The second priority was to keep a low headcount.
 Despite being acquired for a high price, WhatsApp only had about 35 engineers back then.
 Outsourcing the process to partners is less resource-intensive and cost-effective because it eliminates the need to hire additional employees.